 For ports 1 and 2, receive is defined as data from the PHY (from the outside world) and transmit is defined as data to the PHY.
 This is consistent with the point-of-view of where the partner clock resides (LAN9312 receives packets from the partner via the PHY, etc.).
 For the time stamp module connected to the Host MAC (Port 0), the definition of transmit and receive is reversed.
 Receive is defined as data from the switch fabric, while transmit is defined as data to the switch fabric.
-This is consistent with the point-of-view of where the partner clock resides (LAN9312 receives packets from the partner via the switch fabric, etc.).
+This is consistent with the point-of-view of where the partner clock resides (LAN9312 receives packets from the partner via the switch fabric.
+This is consistent with the switch fabric, etc.).